Encapsulated Coffee Brewer Science

 The use of a Lid on the SSC Brewer has two functions.
 It enables the user to lift the filter when it is still hot.
 Secondly, it keeps the water at a more constant temperature while the brew is happening.
 Tests have shown that the water temperature is approximately 5°F higher at the end of the brew when the lid is used.

-There is also no need to preheat the brewer as it is of modest mass and made from stainless steel with has a relatively low thermal capacity (which indicates how much energy is required to heat it up).
-Our tests have shown that if you pour water that has just boiled in a single pour (as recommended) the initial brewing temperature of the water will be around 200-203°F (94-95°C) which is in the range considered optimum.
+There is also no need to preheat the brewer as it is of modest mass and made from stainless steel which has a relatively low thermal capacity (which indicates how much energy is required to heat it up).
+Our tests have shown that if you pour water that has just boiled in a single pour (as recommended) the initial brewing